 NORMs can be particularly dangerous for the following reasons:

-When planning for decommissioning, there are many factors to consider.
+When planning for NORM decommissioning, there are many factors to consider.
 Expect some uncertainties at the contractual stages regarding the problem.
 Every facility is different, so the amount of contamination after breaks in containment will change among facilities.
-Sometimes, parts may be contaminated that can’t actually be monitored or ends of the pipe may appear to not have any contamination, but with closer inspection that could prove false.
-A simple baseline survey before decommissioning can help determine if NORM is present, but continuous surveying is recommended to track contaminated items throughout the process.
+Sometimes, parts may be contaminated that can’t actually be monitored or ends of the pipe may appear to not have any contamination.
+However, with closer inspection that initial appearance could prove false.
+A simple baseline survey before decommissioning can help determine if NORM is present.
+Continuous surveying is recommended to track contaminated items throughout the process.
 If surveying is not frequent enough, it could lead to poor decisions affecting company costs and regulation issues.
 Training and instruction is required at the planning stages.
 Legally, the business must consult with Radiation Protection Advisers (RPA) and Radiation Waste Advisers (RWA) and provide details about potential upcoming issues.

 Clean Management can help your business detect and measure NORM that may be contaminating your job site.
 With partners around the country, Clean Management specializes in hazardous waste clean-up, including NORM decommissioning, anywhere you need it.
+Our local experts can help ensure a safe, successful experience.
 Contact us today to learn how we can help!